dojo/framework/docs/en/resources/supplemental.md

 });
 ```

-Multiple pages can be passed in the `options`, each of the pages requested will be returned in the resulting array.
-When requesting multiple pages it's not safe to check the first array value to check if the `getOrRead` call could be fulfilled as it API will return any pages that were available and make the requests for the rest.
-To check the status of the request call the options can be passed into the [`isLoading`](/learn/resources/resource-middleware#isLoading) API.
-The pages are return in the same order that they are specified in the `options`, it can be useful to use `.flat()` on the array once it has been fully loaded.
+Multiple pages can be passed in the `options`.
+Each of the pages requested will be returned in the resulting array.
+When requesting multiple pages it's not safe to check the first array value to determine if the `getOrRead` call could be fulfilled as its API will return any pages that were available and make the requests for the rest.
+To check the status of the request, the options can be passed into the [`isLoading`](/learn/resources/resource-middleware#isLoading) API.
+The pages are return in the same order that they are specified in the `options`.
+If desired, it may be useful to use `.flat()` on the pages array once it has been fully loaded to consolidate individual page results into a single list.

 > MyResourceAwareWidget.tsx